School-age play: why it’s important for emotional development

 Playing with your child – for example, throwing a ball to each other or playing a board game together – gives your child the chance to experience and express emotions like happiness and disappointment in a supportive environment.
 It strengthens your relationship too, and it’s all good practice for when your child is playing with others.

-School-age children watch how you manage your emotions, and you can set a good example when you manage your feelings in positive ways.
-For example, you send a powerful message when you respond to your upset child with calmness and understanding.
+School-age children watch how you manage your emotions.
+You can set a good example when you manage your emotions in positive ways.
+For example, you could say, ‘I’m feeling frustrated, so I’m going to stop and take 3 big breaths’.

 What to expect from school-age kids and emotions